dladd/pyFormex/sphinx/install.rst

 Introduction
 ============

-There are several ways to get a running installation of |pyformex|, and you may choose the most appropriate for you, depending on your needs, your current infrastructure and your computer knowledge.
+There are several ways to get a running installation of pyFormex, and you may choose the most appropriate for you, depending on your needs, your current infrastructure and your computer knowledge.
 We will describe them in detail in this document, and advice you on which method might be the best in your case.

 .. note:: **pyFormex on non-Linux systems**

-  |pyformex| is being developed on Linux systems, and most users run it on a
+  pyFormex is being developed on Linux systems, and most users run it on a Linux platform.
-  Linux platform.
 The :ref:`sec:pyformex-nonlinux` section holds information on how pyFormex can be run on other platforms.